rossgrat/rossgrat/README.md

 My name is Ross and I am a Software and Embedded Systems Engineer based in West Michigan.

+I am currently employed at a [small startup](https://reflexion.co) where I wear many hats and have worked on everything from Embedded Linux programs interfacing with custom hardware to a monolithic Golang web server running VR app and Typescript web client.

+I graduated from the University of Michigan in 2022 with dual degrees in Computer Science and Electrical Engineering.

 <!--
 **rossgrat/rossgrat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.